bb-io/Shopify/README.md

 ### Products

 - **Search products** Search for products based on provided criteria
-- **Get product content as HTML** Get content of a specific product in HTML format
+- **Get product content as HTML** Get content of a specific product in HTML format.
+You can also optionally specify more entities to export, f.e. metafields, options, option values.
 - **Update product content from HTML** Update content of a specific product from HTML file

 ### Metafields